goeroeg/ld-learn/README.md

 ## Privacy policy

-The application stores no private data - the name is only used for display and not stored, the grade is only used as internal settings and also not persisted.
+The application stores no private data - the name is only used for display.
+All data stored is used only by the client (localStorage).

 [See also the GitHub privacy policy for visitors here...](https://help.github.com/en/github/site-policy/github-privacy-statement#github-pages)